brullee/blog-preview-card/README.md

 ### What I learned

-In this project I learned that letting go is better than obsessing over it, I don't know how to do some things yet, and that's okay, it doesn't have to be perfect, just good enough.
+I learned that letting go is better than obsessing over getting it to be "perfect", I need to accpet that I don't know how to do some things yet, and that's okay, it doesn't have to be perfect, just good enough.

 ### Continued development